-The Wexford Festival Opera Tours, under the auspices of Wexford Historical Society, visit sites of geographical, historical and cultural importance.
-They are led by expert guides and are open to everyone.
-There is no charge but we ask drivers to help by offering places in their cars to visitors.
-The tours leave the Talbot Hotel car park at 10:30 sharp.
-All tours are scheduled to return to Wexford at 13:00.
+The Wexford Festival Opera Tours are organised by Nicholas Furlong on behalf of the Wexford Historical Society.
+They are led each morning by expert guides and are open to everyone.
+There is no charge but we ask drivers to help us by offering seats in their cars to visitors.
+The tours leave the Talbot Hotel car park at 10.30 a.m. sharp.
+All tours are scheduled to return to Wexford at 13.00.